Tools-for-Production-Science/dynamic-pricing-in-production-networks/README.md

 ```
 npm i
 ```
-To compile the code into build, typescript is needed.

-Then, it is recommended to install typescript compiler globally.
+To compile the code into build, typescript is needed. it is recommended to install typescript compiler globally.
 ```
 npm i -g typescript
 ```